johnbaums/mptools/README.md

 ### `mp_animate()`: animate habitat and abundance dynamics

-With `mp_animate`, we can create a gif animation showing temporal dynamics in habitat suitability and in carrying capacity.
+With `mp_animate`, we can create a gif animation showing temporal dynamics in habitat suitability and mean abundance.
 This can reveal lags in response to changing habitat suitability.

 The function requires a `RasterStack` or `RasterBrick` with layers, describing habitat change, in temporal order.
 The interval between successive rasters (i.e., the interval between time steps) is assumed to be constant.
 Below, we create a `RasterStack` rasters included with `mptools`, and pass it to `mp_animate`.